 How much is this going to cost?

-Depending on the project, my subtitle or caption editing would run between $3 and $12 per run-time minute of non-live video, with a base project rate of $75/hr for some projects.
+Depending on the project, my subtitle or caption editing would run between $6 and $12 per run-time minute of non-live video, with a base project rate of $75/hr for some projects.
 I give free estimates and samples, and I won't charge more than that quote.
-You get dedicated attention to files, just like my book clients.
-No farming out to unqualified temp workers who "like to proofread"— but years of training and real experience in book proofreading and editing and in writing closed captions.
+You get dedicated attention to files, just like my book-editing clients.
+No farming out to unqualified temp workers who "like to proofread"— just years of training and real experience in book proofreading and editing and in writing closed captions.

 While my YouTube channel offers fixes to #captionfails in a light-hearted way, providing accessibility and creating distribution-worthy work is serious business.
 You won't see silly ads on social media from Reel Words.
 Submit your file via one of the buttons or email it to email@example.com for a free estimate and sample.